Biden: Court ruling on Roe 'destabilizing,' US still leading

 He added: “I could understand why the American people are frustrated because of what the Supreme Court did.”

-“I think we can all agree that this has been a historic NATO Summit,” Biden said, speaking to reporters at a summit closing news conference.
+“I think we can all agree that this has been a historic NATO Summit,” Biden said.

-Biden noted the last time NATO updated its strategic concept 12 years ago, Russia was characterized as a partner, and the document didn’t even mention China.
+He noted the last time NATO updated what is essentially its mission statement was 12 years ago, when Russia was characterized as a partner, and the document didn’t even mention China.
 The new document hammered out at the summit changes that.

 “The world has changed, changed a great deal since then,” Biden said.
 “This summit was about strengthening our alliances, meeting the challenges of our world as it is a day, and the threats we’re going to face in the future,” Biden said.